Preparation for the TSA- TEAMS competition at the University of Cincinnati.

-Students from the STEAM Club spent the month of October building a structure out of canned goods to represent "Seton Strong" for the 2016 Open House.
-The students used 3-D printing software to model the project and determine the number off cans.
+Students spent the month of October building a structure out of canned goods to represent "Seton Strong" for the 2016 Open House.
+The students used 3-D printing software to model the project and determine the number of cans.
 The entire school then became involved in collecting cans of the right size and color.
-The students in STEAM club had the opportunity to learn a lot about design and construction during this project while celebrating their school.
+The students had the opportunity to learn a lot about design and construction during this project while celebrating their school.
 Afterwards, all the cans were donated to the Holy Family Food Pantry!

 The competition takes places on Tuesday, February 28, 2017.
 Seton is sending a team of eight students to compete against other high school teams both locally and nationally.
 The competition has three components – an essay submitted electronically prior to the competition, multiple choice questions based upon eight engineering-type scenarios with a theme of “Engineering the Environment”, and a design/build competition using a predetermined collection of materials.

 Back Row: Libby Mannix Sarah Neumeister, Hannah Schwaeble, Kathryn Eary, Anna Lanzillotta, Emma Ochs